 Vector graphics.
 It appears they gave up on the free Linux port!

-Other LinksYou might check out Libre Graphics World, which keeps tabs on the latest in open source graphics software.
+Other LinksYou might check out Libre Arts, which keeps tabs on the latest in open source graphics software.
 Also watch out for the annual Libre Graphics Meeting, which brings together users and developers from all over the world to hash out what's happening and what's going to happen in the field.

 Here are lots of links from the Laxkit for various specifications and programming libraries: